 What is it good for?

-Simply said, PCB tracks to a LED and the package itself is from the rear PCB side.
+Simply said, PCB tracks to an LED and the package itself are from the rear PCB side.
 On the top side, on the side on which the LED lights up, you then have a free hand in the placement of other components.
 In the situation when there are only 0,2mm high LEDs on the market it may seem useless but sometimes even those 0,2mm matter.
 It can be said that such an assembly practically does not affect the top of the PCB, except the need to have a milled hole for the LED body in the PCB.